zkessin/zachkessin.com/_posts/2015-05-04-understanding_types.markdown

 undefined}_.
 In this case the function returns 2 things that have very different types, and if the not found case is not handled it will result in a type error.

+If you find this interesting checkout the book *Understanding Erlang Types* http://zachkessin.com/books/erlang_types/